Wilfred2668/AI_Second_Brain/README.md

 ## Author

-Built with ❤️ using React and Flask
+Built with love using React and Flask